Suspicious-Seal/sealtui/INSTALL.md

 # Installing SealTUI

+## PIP Install
+SealTUI can also be installed via pip using this command:
+ $ pip install -i https://test.pypi.org/simple/ sealtui

+## Install Script
 SealTUI does come with an install script, located in sealtui/install.
 This install script will automatically update the python path for use in other programs.

-If you would like to install manually, look in sealtui/install/manualinstall.md, as this includes the instructions for manual installation of SealTUI.

-SealTUI can also be installed via pip using this command: pip install sealtui
+You can initiate it with:
+ $ ./install.sh

+## Manual Install
+coming soon lol

+## Build From Source
+why the hell would you do this. coming soon lol